Main Line Kitchen Design compares the cabinet storage space difference between framed and frameless cabinets.

 When a base cabinet has all drawers (a maximum of 4) or all roll outs the most that the storage space would be reduced would be 8%.
 A cabinet with only a top drawer would lose storage space for that top drawer, the cabinet below would hold the same amount.
 So, without roll outs a typical base cabinet with only a top drawer would lose at most 2% total storage.
 Note: We are simplifying the calculations due to some other minimal factors, but we are being liberal in the overall storage savings.

 Most kitchens use more drawers and roll outs.
-The bottoms of most tall and base cabinets use drawers or roll outs, causing 6% of all the bottom cabinetry to be lost.
-Since none of the storage in the tops of tall cabinets and wall cabinets loses space, the overall kitchen won’t lose more than 4% of its storage space using framed vs. frameless cabinetry.
+The bottoms of most tall and base cabinets use drawers or roll outs.
+This results in 6% of all the bottom cabinetry to be lost.
+None of the storage in the tops of tall cabinets and wall cabinets loses space.
+So, the overall kitchen won’t lose more than 4% of its storage space using framed vs. frameless cabinetry.

 Design affects storage space too!

-A 4% loss of storage space is not such a large number.
-By comparison choosing a range and a microwave hood above can save 10% of the total storage in a small kitchen versus a design using a cooktop, wall oven, microwave wall oven, and a hood above the cooktop.
+A 4% loss of storage space for framed vs frameless cabinetry is not such a large number.
+By comparison choosing a range and a microwave hood above can save 10% of the total storage in a small kitchen, versus a design using a cooktop, wall oven, microwave wall oven, and a hood above the cooktop.

 Dividing cabinetry to create small spice pull out cabinets or tray divider cabinets can lose a similar 4% in a small kitchen.
 Even adding decorative 3″ wide legs on either side of a cooktop or sink would lose 5% of the base cabinet storage in a small kitchen.